jesslilly/logax/README.md

 ### Future Enhancements
 This is roughly in priority order.

-1. Stuff grabbed before a delimiter (header data?) goes into each object.
 1. mkdir $workindDir if not exists.
 1. Uncompress .Z Files.
 1. Have a template or some way of generating a oncler or logax config file.